O-Challenges/BrainFuck-Interpreter/README.md

 ### Compilation rules
 In order to be able to compile on the virtual platform, the following rules must be taken into account:
+1. The program **WILL** only be reading ASCII characters.
+This means that there is no need for UTF-8 support or any Unicode support of any kind.
+This is **NOT** a requirement but more an easy way around certain issues.

 ### Execution rules
 In order to be able to run and test the program on the virtual platform, the following rules must be taken into account: